JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 	- Ports that block traffic to avoid loops but will be used if the Root Port fails

 # Securing STP to Prevent Attacks
 - Although STP is designed to prevent loops, it is vulnerable to certain attacks that can compromise network stability and security.
-How to sec
+How to secure STP:
+	- BDPU Guard:
+		- What?
+			- BDPU Guard disables ports that receive BDPUs (Bridge Protocol Data Units) from an unauthorized device, preventing rogue devices from becoming part of the STP